-In order to address the above regulation the SCAG region (SCAG, County Transportation Commissions, and transit operators) developed and agree to the following expedited project selection procedures:
+In order to address the above regulation, the SCAG region (SCAG, County Transportation Commissions, and transit operators) developed and agree to the following expedited project selection procedures:

-Projects programmed within the first four years may be advanced to accommodate project schedules that have proceeded more rapidly than estimated.
+Projects programmed within the first four years may be advanced to accommodate project schedules that have proceeded more rapidly than estimated, unless the EPSP action results in the project crossing analysis years for air quality conformity determination.
 This advancement allows project sponsors the flexibility to deliver and obligate local, state and/or federal funds in a timely and efficient manner.
+However, the impacts of the EPSP action must be included in future FTIP/FSTIP updates, amendments, administrative modification.
 Nevertheless, non-TCM projects can only advance ahead of TCM projects if they do not cause TCM projects to be delayed.

-- Step 1 SCAG receives request to use EPSP for project(s) in the FTIP. - Step 2 SCAG analyzes, discusses with the County Transportation Commission, and takes action on the request for the use of EPSP for project(s) in the FTIP.
+Step 1 SCAG receives request to use EPSP for project(s) in the FTIP.

+Step 2 SCAG analyzes, discusses with the County Transportation Commission, and takes action on the request for the use of EPSP for project(s) in the FTIP.

-Projects from the first four years of the 2021 FTIP have been selected using the project selection procedures.
+Projects from the first four years of the 2023 FTIP have been selected using the project selection procedures.

-Q. FTIP Amendment and Administrative Modification Approval Procedures - SCAG Executive Director Authority
+P. FTIP Amendment and Administrative Modification Approval Procedures - SCAG Executive Director Authority